 Easily a fan favorite of the Harry Potter series is the idea of the patronus.
 I can’t be the only one that freaked out when Pottermore released the patronus quiz only to be disappointed when I found out I’m a bat (a bat?
 Really?).
 The Patronus Charm acts as a protector for the witch or wizard that casts it, but it’s conjured out of the intention of the witch or wizard.
 To cast it, you have to (in addition to being super advanced at magic) focus your attention on positive thoughts.
 The Patronus itself, if cast correctly, takes on a form (usually of an animal) that reflects the person who cast it.
 As we already described, the soul is what gives us our characteristics and personality, but the Brohood also explain animals also have souls.
-However, because of differences in biological capacity, the encyclopedia notes that animals usually only exhibit one of these characteristics: lions are brave, falcons are enthusiastic, snakes are sneaky, and badgers are “good finders” (chapter 6, except that last one).
+However, because of differences in biological capacity, the encyclopedia notes that animals usually only exhibit one of these characteristics: lions are brave, falcons are enthusiastic, snakes are sneaky, and badgers are “good finders” (funnily enough these specific traits are agreed upon by both Rowling and the Brohood, except the badgers).
 While these examples could be seen as personification, they illustrate an overlap between human and animal qualities.
 It could be in this overlap that the form of the Patronus Charm fits.
 The witch or wizard invokes a dominant personality trait, and the charm pairs it with an animal that shares the trait.
 Often times, the witch or wizard doesn’t know what form their patronus will take until they cast it.
 Because we humans are the sum of many characteristics, some of which change with experience, it’s likely that we wouldn’t be able to identify a “dominant trait” until one is shown, potentially through a patronus.

 However, more powerful wizards are also able to dictate the form their patronus will take.
 For example, Minerva McGonagall’s patronus is her animagus.
 This kind of patronus would only be cast by witches and wizards that have conquered their irascible soul.
 No longer at the whim of physical desires, they only express their human soul.
 This is the highest point a non-prophet person can reach in what the Brohood (and Tusi and alSijistani) describes as “Divine Perfection”, so it makes sense that only the most advanced magical people can have this sort of control over their conjuring.